Oryza sativa Japonica Assembly and Gene Annotation

 Assembly

-Scientists from the MSU Rice Genome Annotation Project (MSU) and the International Rice Genome Sequencing Project (IRGSP) / Rice Annotation Project Database (RAP-DB) generated a unified assembly of the 12 rice pseudomolecules of Oryza sativa Japonica Group cv.
-Nipponbare [1,2].
+Scientists from the MSU Rice Genome Annotation Project (MSU), the International Rice Genome Sequencing Project (IRGSP) and the Rice Annotation Project Database (RAP-DB) generated a unified assembly of the 12 rice pseudomolecules of Oryza sativa Japonica Group cv.
+Nipponbare.

 The pseudomolecule for each chromosome was constructed by joining the nucleotide sequences of each PAC/BAC clone based on the order of the clones on the physical map.
 Overlapping sequences were removed and physical gaps were replaced with Ns.
-Updated pseudomolecules were constructed based on the original IRGSP sequence data [1] in combination with a BAC-optical map and error correction using 44-fold coverage next generation sequencing reads [2].
-The nucleotide sequences of 7 new clones mapped on the euchromatin/telomere junctions were added in the new genome assembly.
-In addition, several clones in the centromere region of chromosome 5 were improved and one gap on chromosome 11 was closed [2].
+Updated pseudomolecules were constructed based on the original IRGSP sequence data in combination with a BAC-optical map and error correction using 44-fold coverage next generation sequencing read.
+The nucleotide sequences of seven new clones mapped on the euchromatin/telomere junctions were added in the new genome assembly.
+In addition, several clones in the centromere region of chromosome 5 were improved and one gap on chromosome 11 was closed.

 Annotation

-The IRGSP gene models were imported from rap-db [3].
-The most recent update was from its's Aug 4, 2017 release.
-This version corrected numerous protein coding gene models with manual curation, also deprecated some bad models.
-In total, 35,667 protein-coding genes were included in this release.
-Compared with last release of 37,830 genes, 35,340 stayed the same, 2,173 got deprecated, 317 updated, 10 new genes added.
+International Rice Genome Sequencing Project (IRGSP) gene models were imported from the Rice Annotation Project (RAP-DB).
+The most recent update was from its 26th November 2018 release.
+This version corrected gene models with manual curation, also deprecated some bad models.
+In total, 35,666 protein-coding genes were included.
 Feature annotation and comparative analysis pipelines have been run and variations have been projected from the old annotation to the new one.
-In addition, 2,387 nonCoding genes and 8,115 predicted genes were added as seperate data sets.

 Regulation